 Google My Business Services

-Unlike the Products feature, Google My Business Services are fully rolled out and functional.
-However, their availability is dependent on the categories selected for your Google My Business listing.
+Unlike the Products feature, the availability of Google My Business Services is completely dependent on the categories selected for your Google Business Profile.

-Once there, click the “+ Add another service” link under any of the categories to start adding relevant services.
+Once you are in the Services section, click the “+ Add another service” link under any of the categories to start adding relevant services.
 Some categories are preloaded with options to choose from, some are not, but all have the option to add custom services to create your own.
 Take the time to select and / or add any and all that apply to your business for each category.

 For example, under the category Tire Shop, “tires” and “wheel alignment” were pre-loaded options, so we selected those but we also added “tire rotation” and “tire repair.”

-As of very recently, the Services feature now also offers a description field and a price field with the following options: No Price, Free, Fixed, or From.
+The Services feature also offers a description field and a price field with the following options: No Price, Free, Fixed, or From.
 Once you’ve selected or added custom services to a category, you can circle back to add this information like so:

 With all of that said, Google My Business is ever-changing, so take advantage of Services and Products using what you learned here today, but always keep an eye out for new features and further advancements.

-If you need assistance with creating products or services for your Google My Business listing or have any additional questions, feel free to contact PCG Digital!
+If you need assistance with creating products or services for your Google Business Profile / Google My Business listing or have any additional questions, feel free to contact PCG Digital!